 Workday Leaders

-Lead a team during a restoration project — help coordinate tasks, support volunteers, and ensure activities run smoothly under the guidance of experienced stewards.
+Lead a team during a restoration project: Plan the workday in advance, help coordinate tasks, support volunteers, and ensure activities run smoothly with the help of experienced stewards.

 Planning & Steering Committees